Arthur J. Finkelstein: 1989–94: Focus on New York

 The main challenge was defining the race against Cuomo.
 Finkelstein's first ad radiated disappointment and sowed seeds of disbelief: "Desperate candidates do desperate things ...
 Mario Cuomo could have been senator or President ..."
-Subsequent spots, often as brief as 10 seconds, highlighted Cuomo-era failures (e.g. snarled traffic and record-high utility rates in Long Island),Fisher, Ian, "The 1994 Campaign: Issues; Clamor Over Death Penalty Dominates Debate on Crime", The New York Times, October 9, 1994. and especially the litany of tax increases over his 12 years.
+Subsequent spots, often as brief as 10 seconds, highlighted Cuomo-era failures (e.g. snarled traffic and record-high utility rates in Long Island), and especially the litany of tax increases over his 12 years.
 The persistent tagline: "Mario Cuomo: Too liberal for too long."

 Pataki introduced himself in ads first as a gentle reformer, then angry in responding to Cuomo attacks, and finally enthusiastic (in excerpts from rally speeches at campaign's close).
 Cuomo defended his record and played up D'Amato's sponsorship of Pataki's campaign (to the tune of Paul Simon's "You Can Call Me Al"), but had trouble overcoming the anti-incumbent tide.
 Pataki had a slight lead in public surveys when, on October 24, Giuliani endorsed Cuomo, with attacks on his fellow Republican quickly becoming a staple on evening news programs.
 Poll numbers fluctuated wildly, with Finkelstein's own tracking survey showing a Cuomo lead ballooning to 13 points within days.
 It required a swift response.
 He elected to attack Giuliani's endorsement as a corrupt deal with Cuomo, the ad using headlines citing suspiciously timed New York State grants to the City to suggest the Governor had used taxpayer money to buy the Mayor's backing.
 Pataki relentlessly pushed this argument in public appearances.

 The pendulum swung back, with negative reaction to Giuliani especially strong Upstate and in the Metro North and Long Island suburbs.
 (GOP protestors even chased the Mayor's plane on an airport tarmac during a statewide flyaround for Cuomo.)
 Pataki closed the sale with an energetic tour of the state, appearing alone on a WCBS-TV Election Eve program when Cuomo refused a one-on-one debate.
 The final result: Pataki defeated Cuomo by 4 points.
 In an historic Republican landslide year, Mario Cuomo was the most prominent Democrat to fall.
 As Todd Purdum of The New York Times wrote that November, "For good or ill, Mr. Pataki's campaign [wa]s almost entirely a creation of Mr. Finkelstein."